 Before implementing an adjustment, take time to journal and/or meditate on the reasons why you are calling it in.
 Set a powerful intention behind the change you want to make, then wait and trust the process to unfold.

 Have more specific questions?
+Want to apply these practices – and more – to your office?
 Feel free to contact me.

 If your home can cause stress, then surely it can also bring you happiness and wellbeing.
 Grab this insider checklist to begin transforming the energy of your home into a more peaceful, rejuvenating, and inspiring space.